apiad/sublime-browser-integration/README.md

 Opens a new document with the content of the `localStorage`.
 If the values in your `localStorage` are JSON-encoded objects, they will be decoded in the new buffer.
 Modifying the content of this buffer will automagically change the content of the `localStorage` to match the buffer content, as long as it is a valid JSON file.
 You don't need to save the buffer for changes to reflect on the browser, instead they are update as you type.

+**Note:** For safety reasons, content put in the `localStorage` by the plugin is not dumped back.
+The data put by the plugin in the `localStorage` is stored in keys that begin with `'__bi_'`, so please, refrain from using keys with such a prefix.

 <!-- ### View :: Create CSS bookmark

 **Key binding:** `ctrl+shift+b,v,b`